GulsahDuzgun/Javascript/16 - Modern Javascript Modules Tooling/README.md

   > - _Top-Level await(ES2022) ,_
   > - _Which benefits do Babel and Parcel provide us?_
   > - _how to write clean code in Javascript,_
+  > - _There are two different paradigms in Javascript.
+Imperative and declarative.
+Imperative paradigm explains "How to do things?".
+We explain the computer every single step it has to follow to achieve a result.
+Declarative paradigm tells what to do.
+We simply describe the way the computer should achieve the result. ,_
+  > - _**What is Functional Programming?** It is a declarative programming paradigm and it is based on the idea of writing software by combining multiple so called pure functions while avoiding side effects and mutating data. ,_
+  > - _Side effects: Modification(mutation) of any data outside of the function. ,_
+  > - _Pure function: Function without side effects.
+Does not depend on external variables.
+Given the same inputs always retuns the same outputs. ,_
+  > - _Immutability: State(data) is never modified.
+Instead, state is copied and the copy is mutated and returned.
+It makes it so much easier to keep track of how the data flows through our entire application. ,_
   >
   > #